officeearth/api/DOCUMENTATION.md

 Send_SMS and Phone_Online are both parameters which also only accept a 1 letter value.
 The value may be Y for allowing SMSes and having their phone online or N for being offline and not receiving SMSes.

-If the user wishes to be available all the time for transfers, you may send the value off to Transfer_Off_Time and any hour you'd like to Trasnfer_On_Time and their transfers will be on 24 hours a day.
+If the user wishes to be available all the time for transfers, you may send the value off to Transfer_Off_Time and any hour you'd like to Transfer_On_Time and their transfers will be on 24 hours a day.
 The format of hours accepted by the Transfer_On_Time and Transfer_Off_Time parameters are: 01:00 for 1am or 24:00 for 12am.
 Any hour value between 01 and 24 and minute value between 00 and 60 may be used.

 The Time_Code signifies the internal code used by OfficeEarth for timezones and must be an integer value corresponding to that value.
 If you would like a timezone not listed here please contact us and we will provide you with the relevant time code.